jstnd/cavl/README.md

 pip install cavl
 ```

+**Note: If you want to use the built-in animation functionality, you also need to install `ffmpeg`**.

 ## Usage

 `cavl` provides two main classes for creating and simulating cellular automata: `CellularAutomaton1D` and `CellularAutomaton2D`, for 1D and 2D cellular automata respectively.